kaltura/DeveloperPortalDocs/documentation/PlayKit/PhoenixStatsPlugin-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required to use Phoenix Stats Plugin in Android devices.
+This article describes the steps required for integrating the Phoenix Stats Plugin on Android devices as well as the supported plugin events.

-## Enabling the plugin for the Kaltura Player
+## Enabling the Phoenix Stats Plugin for the Kaltura Video Player

-To enable the Plugin in Android devices for the Kaltura Player do the following steps:

-Register the Plugin inside your app:
+To enable the Phoenix Stats Plugin on Android devices, you'll need to register the Phoenix Stats Plugin inside your application as follows:

 ```
 PlayKitManager.registerPlugins(PhoenixAnalyticsPlugin.factory);
 ```

-## Configuring the plugin config object
+## Configuring the Phoenix Stats Plugin Config Object

-To configure the Plugin, add the following configuration to your `pluginConfig`:
+To configure the Phoenix Stats Plugin, add the following configuration to your `pluginConfig` as follows:

 ```
 private void configurePhoenixPlugin(PlayerConfig pluginConfig) {